 - About 50% of all preschoolers are not taken outside to play each day by their parents.

 - School age children spend 4.5 hours a day watching TV and 7.5 hour a day on all screen media.

-- The average American youth spends more time watching TV than any other activity except sleeping.
+- The average American youth spends more time watching TV & other screens than any other activity except sleeping.

 It’s important for children to learn and develop through hands on experiences and exercise, not passive screen time.
 Here are some ideas you can put into play today to head your family on the right track.

-- Remove the TV set from your child’s bedroom or don’t put one in there to begin with.
+- Remove the TV set & screens from your child’s bedroom or don’t put one in there to begin with.
 The easier it is to access, the more it will be used.

-- Never allow children under 2 to ‘watch’ TV.
+- Never allow children under 2 to ‘watch’ TV or use screen media.